 When you work in the finance and accounting industry, you hear a lot of talk about different financial certifications.
 You see those three- and four-letter designations in ads for job openings, hear them in interviews, and perhaps even see them suggested as growth goals on your performance reviews.

 But you also know from talking with your colleagues that financial certifications require a big investment, both in time and money.
-Studying and sitting for some exams can take between one and two years.
-And when you add up the money you spend on review courses and study guides, along with the exam fees, you’re looking at $1,000, at minimum, and up to $3,000 or more.
+Studying and sitting for some exams can take one or two years.
+And when you add up the money you spend on review courses and study guides, along with the exam fees, you’re looking at $1,000, at minimum, and even up to $3,000 or more.

 Are financial certifications worth getting?